Data Persistency, Large-Scale Data Analytics and Visualizations - Biggest Networkx Challenges

 Check out how Orb and Memgraph Lab visualize 32,436 nodes and 122,920 relationships:

 Graphs can also be interacted with.
 Clicking on graph objects previews their details, such as labels and properties.
 Nodes can be expanded to show relationships, collapsed to hide them, or dragged around to visualize the story you want the data to tell.
 If you need objects to interact, you can enable physics and adjust the collision or repulsive forces within the graph.

 The above visualizations show the default style, but if you decide to tweak it with the Graph Style Script, you can create any kind of visualization that best represents your data.
 In the image below, nodes are of different sizes and colors, depending on their ranks and the communities they belong to.

 If you like using NetworkX as a graph analytic tool required for your project but often need to reach for other tools, remember that Memgraph can speed up your development by being persistent in-memory data storage.
 You still get to use the NetworkX algorithms you are used to or explore other, more efficient, and dynamic algorithms.
+To learn why Memgraph's graph algorithms are faster than NetworkX, head over to the Memgraph vs NetworkX PageRank blog post.
 If default and implemented algorithms and procedures do not cover your use case, extend the Cypher query language with custom procedures.

 In the end, a visualization tool is also a part of the Memgraph package, so there is no more need to explore other solutions.
 Feel free to shape the graph results so they reflect the insights you discovered in the best possible way.
 Once the project is ready for production, you only need to handle the Memgraph deployment to ship your app easily and show your hard work to other graphistas out there, without writing any boilerplate code!
 Read how to do that in our blog post.